MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/a/arrow.md

 # arrow

 In content teaching basic skills, it's OK to use *arrow* to identify the arrow next to a list box label.
-Don't use *up arrow* or *down arrow*, which refer to the arrow keys on the keyboard.
+Don't use *up arrow* or *down arrow,* which refer to the arrow keys on the keyboard.

+**Example**
-**Example** Select the **Font** arrow to display the list.
+Select the **Font** arrow to display the list.